NerdNu/DVDA/README.md

    with specific overrides.
- * `/view-distance` - Show the current configured view distance in all worlds where the view distance is set to be adjusted, and if a view distance adjustment is schedule between the server start time and the current time, show the new view distance.
-   * If the server stops immediately after `/view-distance` is run, then the command will return the new view distance that will be set.
+ * `/view-distance` - Show the current configured view distance in all worlds where the view distance is set to be adjusted, and if a view distance adjustment is scheduled between the server start time and the current time, show the new view distance.
+If the server stops immediately after `/view-distance` is run, then the command will return the new view distance that will be set.
 However, it does not take into account any pending view distance adjustments that are still in the future (remember, DVDA does not know the server's restart schedule).

 Permissions